 Rags; cotton is wonderful (I just learned alpaca hair is absorbent too).
 You'll need some sort of rags or towels to dab your brush (adjusting the amount of wet in it), blot your painting, or wipe up the mess the ferret just made...(famous "Yes" album cover artist Roger Dean once told a tale of having to paint out cat tracks across a sky in one of his pieces).

 Hair Dryer: it's my best friend.
 Apply watercolor in layers, glazes.
 Dry in between.
 You can speed things up amazingly with a dryer set on nuclear blast.
 Outdoors, you're on your own... you may want to have a couple of pieces going at once; work on one while the other dries.
 Note: acrylics (which can be used like watercolor or thick like oils) will dry impervious to water, cats, kids and global warming.
 You can paint in layers without picking up paint on the layer below.
 Watercolor; not so much.
 You can pick up dried watercolor with a wet brush, rag, or spatter or spritz it, then dab.
+You can also scratch it off heavier paper (like 140 lb.).
 This can be good for some neat effects.

-Reference!
+REFERENCE REFERENCE REFERENCE!!!
 Don't draw out of your head.
 Draw from life, from your dog, your cat, your ferret, your kid, your neighbor, your buddy, the guy on the bus, the kids at the game.
 The taxidermy in the museum, the fish in the aquarium, the critters at the zoo.
 Go Plein Aire and paint the landscape in front of you, the historic house, the Revolutionary War tall ship that educates kids each summer.
-If the weather reeketh, drag out those National Geographics, Smithsonians, steal your teen's gossip mag.
+If the weather reeketh, drag out those magazines.
 Drop in a DVD, freeze frame it.
 Look stuff up online (you can find pics of anything).
 It's best to work from 3D/life, but photo reference helps too.
 Oh yeah, and you can use a mirror too!
+You can learn by copying other people's art (just don't try to sell your copy!) but for reference, get as close to reality as possible.
+Copying someone's art you copy their mistakes.

-Particularly if you are doing fantasy or cartooning, you need to start with real world reference (the guys at Pixar, Disney and other great artists do).
+Start by understanding the real world. (the guys at Pixar, Disney and other great artists do).
 The Disney guys understood real lions before they crowned the Lion King.
-The Pixar guys went diving before they found Nemo, and must have looked at a horde of dogs before they went UP.
+The Pixar guys went diving before they found Nemo and Dory, and must have looked at a horde of dogs before they went UP.
 And the guys who did How To Train Your Dragon...
 I don't know where they found the dragons to study...

 Drawing Board, tape, staples, bathtub.
 The simplest way to keep your wet paper from wrinkling is to tape it to a drawing board.
 Masonite works well; you can buy a huge 4' x 8' sheet at the hardware store and have them cut it into various smaller sizes (or you can pay four times as much for one tiny little one at an art supply store).
 Tape the ENTIRE edge, any loose paper will wrinkle like your grandma's forehead when you told her you were going to ski the death slope.
 For really big projects: use plywood, throw your watercolor paper in the bathtub, soak it overnight, slap it on the plywood, and staple it down (staple gun staples!).
 Let it dry, and it will stretch as tight as a drum.
 It will never wrinkle.